denten-books/plain-text/0-intro.md

 changes dynamically to suit its reader, political context, and geography.
-Consequently, I advocate for the development of computational poetics: a strategy of interpretation capable of reaching past surface content to reveal the platforms and infrastructures that stage the construction of meaning.
+Consequently, I advocate for the development of computational poetics: a strategy of interpretation capable of reaching past surface content to reveal platforms and infrastructures that stage the construction of meaning.
 A computational poetics differentiates within the apparent unity of digital text.
 In the chapters that follow, I will trace a figure and describe its anatomy.
-If the very physical nature of the word has changed, I would like to
-ask: How? and How do these changes affect the diversity of interpretive practices?
+If the physics of word have changed---qualitatively, materially---I would like to ask: How? and How do these changes affect the diversity of interpretive practices?
 I draw on the annals of literary theory and software engineering to buttress the historical bases for a possible answer.
 In the process, I argue that even our most basic practices of intellectual production are profoundly alienated from their physical contexts.
 The object of study is the nature of that alienation.

 I appeal to the idea of "plain text" in the title of this book to signal an affinity with a particular mode of computational meaning-making.
 Plain text